University Art Centre, University of Toronto

 AXENÉO7, Hull, QC

-Assumption: Criticism of the Cuban Independent Library Movement (by such authoritative organizations as the American Library Association, the Canadian Library Association, and International Federation of Libraries Association) as a covertly sponsored US initiative, while most likely true, should not be a singular rationale for dismissal of its legitimacy.
-The defense of Cuban sovereignty, at all costs, is based on a romanticized version of Cuba as a socialist stronghold against capitalism that is immune to criticism which must, under all conditions, defend its ideological posture even if that includes censorship and exceedingly harsh punishment for acts by its citizenry the government considers "counter-revolutionary."
+Assumption: Criticism of the Cuban Independent Library Movement (by such authoritative organizations as the American Library Association, the Canadian Library Association, and International Federation of Libraries Association) as a covertly sponsored US initiative, should not be a hardline rationale for dismissal of the Library Movement's legitimate concerns around censorship.
+The defense of Cuban sovereignty, at all costs, is based on a romanticized version of Cuba as a socialist stronghold against capitalism that is immune to criticism which must, under all conditions, defend its ideological position even if that includes censorship and exceedingly harsh punishment for acts by its citizenry that the government considers "counter-revolutionary."

 Significance: Not only an issue of "intellectual freedom" but of American imperialism; the issue of democracy's interwovenness with capitalism

 Questions: Are these commentaries able to recognize their own agenda?
 What are the underlying agendas of both sides of the argument and can these motives be reconciled?
-Must disagreement with the apparatus of US advanced corporate capitalism override any "good" intentions of promoting and defending "democracy" on a global level?
-Is it that democracy is the only political system that allows for unfettered capitalism?
-Can socialism be instituted without enforcement?
+Must disagreement with the apparatus of US-led global capitalism override any "good" intentions of promoting and defending US-stated "democratic values"?

 "The Machinery of Language"*

 In 1924, M. Breton defined Surrealism thus:

 “A pure psychic automatism, by which it is intended to express, verbally, in writing, or by other means, the real process of thought.
 [It is] thought’s dictation, in the absence of all control exercised by the reason and outside all aesthetic or moral preoccupations.”